1952R/2952R: Systems Transforming Systems

 curl -s $S | grep gz | tr -s ' ' | cut -d ' ' -f9 | sed "s;^;$S;" | xargs -n1 curl -s | gunzip | cut -c 89-92 | grep -v 999 | sort -rn | head

-As part of the primary focus, we will investigate and push the state-of-the-art in systems — building real systems, systematizing existing literature, and creating evaluation benchmarks and workloads.
-As part of the secondary focus, we will work on our academic and technical communication — with an emphasis on all aspects of writing and publishing academic papers.
-We will be using the different topics of the former as vehicles to explore, study, and practice the latter throughout the semester.
+What to expect: As part of the primary focus, scientific research, we will investigate state-of-the-art systems research—e.g., building real systems, systematizing prior literature, and crafting evaluation benchmarks.
+As part of the secondary focus, technical writing, we will work on our academic and technical communication—with an emphasis on all aspects of writing and publishing scientific papers.
+Throughout the semester, we will be using the various topics of the former as vehicles to explore, study, and practice the latter.

 Schedule & Topics